Diversity, Equity, and Inclusion

 Office of Diversity and Inclusion (ODI)

-ODI was established in 2013 to develop and execute strategies that support our diverse workforce and foster a culture that integrates diversity, equity, and inclusion.
+In 2013, the FBI was one of the first federal agencies—if not the first—to separate its diversity and inclusion function from its equal employment function to establish the Office of Diversity and Inclusion (ODI).
 Linked together, diversity and inclusion drive innovation and enable us to attract and retain our workforce.
 It is essential to the success of our mission that we foster an organizational culture where you feel comfortable speaking up, contributing your perspective, and being yourself at work.

 Once accepted into the FBI, you can get involved by joining a Diversity Advisory Committee (DAC) or Employee Resource Group (ERG), serving as a Diversity and Inclusion Coordinator, and participating in the Cross-Cultural Mentoring and Sponsorship Program.